-In fiscal year 2016, \$50.0 million of the 2013A Bond Anticipation Notes matured and were redeemed with the proceeds from the Authority's Water System Revenue Bonds, Series 2015A on January 15, 2016.
+In fiscal year 2016, \$50.0 million of the 2013A Bond Anticipation Notes matured and were redeemed with the proceeds from the Authority's Water System Revenue Bonds, Series 2015A.

-The \$0.3 million decrease experienced in accounts payable from 2016 is attributable principally to the timing of processing invoices for work performed, completed, and paid for subsequent to May 31, 2016.
+The \$2.1 million increase and \$0.3 million decrease experienced in accounts payable from 2017 and 2016 is attributable principally to the timing of processing invoices for work performed, completed, and paid for subsequent to May 31, 2017 and 2016, respectively.